Brown rat: Social behavior

 Rats commonly groom each other and sleep together.
 Rats are said to establish an order of hierarchy, so one rat will be dominant over another one.
 Groups of rats tend to "play fight", which can involve any combination of jumping, chasing, tumbling, and "boxing".
 Play fighting involves rats going for each other's necks, while serious fighting involves strikes at the others' back ends.
 If living space becomes limited, rats may turn to aggressive behavior, which may result in the death of some animals, reducing the burden over the living space.

 Rats, like most mammals, also form family groups of a mother and her young.
 This applies to both groups of males and females.
 However, rats are territorial animals, meaning that they usually act aggressively towards or scared of strange rats.
 Rats will fluff up their hair, hiss, squeal, and move their tails around when defending their territory.
 Rats will chase each other, groom each other, sleep in group nests, wrestle with each other, have dominance squabbles, communicate, and play in various other ways with each other.
 Huddling is an additional important part of rat socialization.
+Huddling, an extreme form of herding and like chattering or "bruxing" is often used to communicate that they are feeling threatened and not to come near.
+The common rat has been more successful at inhabiting and building communities on 6 continents and are the only species to have occupied more land than humans.

-Huddling, an extreme form of herding, often has a heat-conserving function; nestling rats especially depend on heat from their mother, since they cannot regulate their own temperature.
-Other forms of interaction include: crawling under, which is literally the act of crawling underneath one another; walking over, also explained in the name; allo-grooming, so-called to distinguish it from self-grooming; and nosing, where a rat gently pushes with its nose at another rat near the neck.
+During the wintry months, rats will huddle into piles – usually cheek-to-cheek – to control humidity and keep the air warm as a heat-conserving function.
+Just like elderly rats are commonly groomed and nursed by their companions, nestling rats especially depend on heat from their mother, since they cannot regulate their own temperature.
+Other forms of interaction include: crawling under, which is literally the act of crawling underneath one another (this is common when the rat is feeling ill and helps them breathe); walking over to find a space next to their closest friend, also explained in the name; allo-grooming, so-called to distinguish it from self-grooming; and nosing, where a rat gently pushes with its nose at another rat near the neck.